Cap-go/capacitor-updater/README.md

 download(options: { url: string; }) => Promise<{ version: string; }>
 ```

-download new version from url, it should be a zip file, with files inside or with a unique folder inside with all your files
+Download new version from url, it should be a zip file, with files inside or with a unique folder inside with all your files

 | Param         | Type                          |
 | ------------- | ----------------------------- |